FedRAMP/docs/docs/rev5/key-security-indicators.md

 !!! quote ""

-    Determine how significant changes will be tracked and how all necessary parties will be notified in alignment with the FedRAMP Significant Change Notifications (SCN) standard and persistently address all related requirements and recommendations.
+    Determine how significant changes will be tracked and how all necessary parties will be notified in alignment with the FedRAMP Significant Change Notifications (SCN) process and persistently address all related requirements and recommendations.

     **Related SP 800-53 Controls:** CA-7.4, CM-3.4, CM-4, CM-7.1, AU-5, CA-5, CA-7, RA-5, RA-5.2, SA-22, SI-2, SI-2.2, SI-3, SI-5, SI-7.7, SI-10, SI-11